Symptoms and Cures when Starting the Carnivore Diet

 - Be asleep before 11 (a cortisol spike happens if you are not asleep around this time)

 Since you are finally giving your body the nutrition it has been craving, you give it the opportunity to expel toxins.
 Give your body a hand and help it detox by getting some exercise and sweating.

-KILLING CRAVINGS AND ADDICTIONS – “Brain Changes”
+Carnivore Diet – “Brain Changes”

 This communication highway influences everything from hormones to neurotransmitters like dopamine, serotonin, and GABA that play huge roles in mood, cravings, and addiction.

 Not unlike many drug addictions, you may go through withdrawal symptoms from foods or other substances (especially sugar) which you have become physically and neurologically addicting.